Plaza Suite: Productions

-Film adaptations
+Other adaptations

-Simon adapted his play for a 1971 film starring Walter Matthau, Stapleton, Barbara Harris, and Lee Grant, but he was unhappy with the outcome.
+Simon adapted his play for an American 1971 film starring Walter Matthau, Stapleton, Barbara Harris, and Lee Grant, but he was unhappy with the outcome.
 He felt the conceit of one actor playing the lead role in all three acts worked on stage but not on screen, especially if the actor was Matthau, who he felt was the right choice only for the beleaguered father-of-the-bride, Roy Hubley.

-On December 31, 1982, HBO broadcast a production (shot in front of a live audience) starring Lee Grant and Jerry Orbach playing all three roles.
+On December 31, 1982, American cable TV channel HBO broadcast a production (shot in front of a live audience) starring Lee Grant and Jerry Orbach playing all three roles.

+West German TV channel SWR filmed and broadcast the play in 1986.
+This version was later made available on DVD.

-In 1987, Carol Burnett starred in a television movie in which she portrayed all three female roles.
+In December 1987, Carol Burnett starred in an American ABC television movie in which she portrayed all three female roles.
 Starring opposite her were Hal Holbrook as Sam Nash, Dabney Coleman as Jesse Kiplinger, and Richard Crenna as Roy Hubley.
 Burnett was also the executive producer with direction by Roger Beatty and Kenny Solms.

+America's L.A.
+Theatre Works produced the first radio adaption of the play in 1995, for broadcast on BBC Radio 4 and KCRW.